XENONnT/WFSim/strax_interface/README.md

 ## Installation

 Copy the fax.py and fax_interface to your straxen/plugins folder.
-Then add "import fax_interface, fax" to the __init__.py file
+Then add "from . import fax_interface, fax" to the __init__.py file

 Since github has a limit on the maximum allowed file size not all configuration files can be hosted here.
 So you still need to get your hands on the files needed for pmt_after_pulse and noise.
 These guys are located on midway at:
 ```python